jonathanlermitage/ij-extra-tools-pack-docs/manual/topics/Supported-IDEs.md

 - RubyMine
 - RustRover
 - WebStorm
-- Writerside

-{columns="2"}
+{columns="1"}

-These IDEs are currently supported for versions from 2024.1 to their latest stable version.
+These IDEs are currently supported for versions from 2025.1.4.1 to their latest stable version.
-Basically, I'm trying to support at least the two last major IDE versions (reminder: IDE versions look like `Year.Major.Minor`).

-Android Studio is also supported from Koala | 2024.1.1.
+Android Studio is also supported from version Narwhal 4 | Feature Drop 2025.1.4.

+For Huawei DevEco Studio support, [click here](DevEco-Studio.md).

-> Older versions of Extra Tools Pack, Extra Icons, Extra ToolWindow Colorful Icons and Extra IDE Tweaks are compatible with IDEs from 2020.3.
+> Older versions of Extra Tools Pack, Extra Icons, Extra ToolWindow Colorful Icons and Extra IDE Tweaks are compatible with IDEs from 2020.3, but they're no longer supported.

-> EAP IDE snapshots are also supported.
+> <tooltip term="EAP">EAP</tooltip> IDE snapshots are also supported.
 Please understand that EAP IDEs are subject to breaking changes by nature, which may break plugins as well.
 I usually do my best to support the latest EAP snapshots with minimal delay.
 In practice, it should work most of the time.

 > Please note that JetBrains Gateway and other remote IDEs based on the JetBrains Client (like Gitpod) are currently NOT supported.
 > I have plans to support remote IDEs, but JetBrains has to resolve some major issues first.
-Unfortunately, there is no estimated time of arrival from JetBrains.
+Unfortunately, there is no <tooltip term="ETA">ETA</tooltip> from JetBrains.
 {style="warning"}